porcupineparty/pythonAphasia/README.md

 ## Usage

+Requires an OpenAI API key in the `OPENAI_API_KEY` environment variable (e.g., in a `.env` files).

+Run test cases and save output with this command:

 ```
 python main.py
 ```

-Modify test input in the `input` directory.
+You can modify test input in the `input` directory.
 Test results are saved in the `results` directory.